nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * the indexes entered must be unique.

 Example:
-* `unmark 2` educes the attendance of the student at index 2 in EduConnect by 1.
+* `unmark 2` reduces the attendance of the student at index 2 in EduConnect by 1.
-* `unmark 1 2 3` reduces the attendance of the 1st, 2nd, and 3rd students in the list by 1.
+* `unmark 1 2 3` reduces the attendance of the 1st, 2nd and 3rd students in the list by 1.

 ### Reset attendance of all students : `resetAttendance`